EIT Digital Master School - Cloud and Network Infrastructure (CNI)

 CNI is a part of EIT Digital Master School, and provides a comprehensive view on the network and cloud computing.
 Students will learn to master network management, operations, and design, on the one hand, and cloud service and deployment models, implementation strategies, and application design on the other.
 The program also focuses on future directions of cloud computing, for example, in the fields of edge and fog computing as well as block-chains and distributed ledger applications respectively.
 Moreover, a significant part of courses addresses business aspects to create products and services.
 Each university partner of CNI proposes an exit with a specialization:

 The entry at Sorbonne University propose, in the same way as other partner universities, basic courses on computer networks, cloud and entrepreneurship (see I.&E. minor for details).
-The exit at SU provides advanced courses in image analysis, including biomedical imaging, computer graphics.
+The exit at SU provides advanced courses in smart mobility systems.
 Courses are taught jointly to students of the EIT program and other students from the Master of Computer Science of Sorbonne Université.

 The students will acquire theoretical skills, as well as the ability to analyze and discuss a scientific paper, to choose and implement appropriate methods to solve a concrete problem related to images, to give oral presentations and to write scientific reports.
 They will also learn to work independently as well as in a team, to identify and seek appropriate resources for advancing their work, and to take initiatives.